-This is part three in my series of building a small robot car.
+This is part three of my series of building a small robot car.
 You can find the previous articles below:

-Part Two: My First Arduino Built Robot Car
+Part 2: My First Arduino Built Robot Car

-I ended the last part wondering whether I should add some sensors to my robot, or replace the Arduino controller for a pyboard controller.
+I ended the last part by wondering whether I should add some sensors to my robot, or replace the Arduino controller with a pyboard controller.

 Because my initial idea for this project was to use the pyboard, I decided I would start by replacing the controller and then later I could add some sensors.

 I've owned the pyboard for a few years now, but I've never really done much with it.
 I, therefore, suspected that the firmware might be out of date.
 So, the first item on the list was to update the firmware.

 Once the pyboard was up to date, it was time to find out how to control one of the DC motors with it.

 from pyb import Pin, Timer p1 = Pin('X1') tim2 = Timer(2, freq=1000) ch1 = tim2.channel(1, Timer.PWM, pin=p1) ch1.pulse_width_percent(50)

 And this is how I connected it together, with the Maker Drive: